 Obtaining Disability Plates

-Disability license plates are only issued for veterans with permanent disabilities and qualified motorcycle owners.
+Disability plates are issued to qualified Massachusetts residents who are primary owners of a registered passenger vehicle or a motorcycle.
+A holder of a passenger vehicle disability plate is entitled to a temporary disabled placard. .
 Everyone else who qualifies for disability parking will be issued a placard.
 Permanent disabilities only.
 Veterans will need a letter from the Veteran’s Administration stating that your disability is at least 60% AND related to your military service (for disabled veteran plates only).

 Obtaining Disability Placards

 Placards are issued to qualified Massachusetts residents on a temporary or permanent basis.
 Persons who do not own vehicles may only apply for disability placards.
 For a temporary placard a medical professional must certify that the disability is predicted to last at least two months.
 Disability placards or plates allow you to park in designated disabled parking spaces.
 If you have more than one family member who meets the disability criteria for a placard, you will need a placard for each person.
 You can use the placard in any vehicle in which the person with a disability is being transported.

 Applications for Placards and Plates must be completed by the applicant and by the attending doctor.

 Applications are available at all Registry of Motor Vehicles (RMV) offices, or you can have one mailed to you by calling the Phone Center at 857-368-8020 from 9AM to 5PM, Monday – Friday, except holidays.

 How to get a Massachusetts Handicap Parking Placard

 To apply for a disability placard or license plate in Massachusetts, you will need: